strmprivacy/docs/docs/01-overview/02-pii.md

 This is the responsibility of the Data Protection Officer (DPO) of a company.
 STRM Privacy cannot identify the purposes and transparency associated with *what purposes* our customers have for collecting personal data.
-The DPO of the customer shall identify the purpose(s) for which certain personal data is collected and assign *consent-levels* to these purposes.
-These consent-levels link data processing goals with personal data attributes in the STRM Privacy events.
+The DPO of the customer shall [identify the purpose(s)][purpose-map] for which certain personal data is collected.
+These purposes are at the core of STRM's [data contracts][data-contracts], specifying which data fields/attributes contain sensitive information.

-The data subject (i.e. the person on your website, your client, your patient ...) needs to give permission for the separate consent-levels, and the representation of these will be added to *every* event that gets processed by STRM Privacy. [^1]
+The data subject (i.e. the person on your website, your client, your patient ...) provides their consent for each purpose, which is added to *every* event that gets processed by STRM Privacy.

-STRM Privacy removes the personal data aspect of **all** events upon acceptance of the event, by encrypting **all** personal data attributes (irrespective of any consent-levels given).
+STRM Privacy removes the personal data aspect of **all** events upon acceptance of the event, by [encrypting][pii-encryption] **all** personal data attributes (irrespective of their purpose).
 These encrypted events do not enter any long-term or persistent storage within STRM Privacy but are transported onwards to customer storage.